Welcome to the Congestion Mitigation and Air Quality (CMAQ) Program!

 Congestion Mitigation and Air Quality (CMAQ) Program

-The 1991 Intermodal Surface Transportation Efficiency Act (ISTEA) established the Congestion Mitigation and Air Quality Program (CMAQ), substantially expanding the focus and purpose of Federal transportation funding and programs to address air quality.
-CMAQ specifically provides assistance for air quality improvement and congestion mitigation projects in urbanized areas which have been identified as "non-attainment".
+The 1991 Intermodal Surface Transportation Efficiency Act (ISTEA) established the CMAQ Program, substantially expanding the focus and purpose of Federal transportation funding and programs to address air quality.
 The program continued under the current Transportation Equity Act for the 21st Century, or TEA-21.

 Eligible projects or programs for the use of CMAQ funds include those which would result in an air quality benefit and are likely to contribute to the attainment of national ambient air quality standards.